-Similar to CSRS and CARS, molecular (phase) modulation is not a distinct mechanism but another manifestation of the linear phonon-mediated process.
-It represents a technique that modulates the incident field with pre-exciting coherent molecular motions, namely phonons.
-This approach has traditionally been employed for generating few-cycle pulses and frequency combs \cite{Harris1998,Sokolov2002,Zhavoronkov2002,Bustard2008,Baker2011}, or for frequency upconversion \cite{Bauerschmidt2015a,Mridha2016,Mori2018,Tyumenev2022}.
-The former arises from thresholdless coherent Raman generation of multiple orders, and the latter follows directly from Eq.~(\ref{eq:phonon_governing_eqn_AS}).
-Eq.~(\ref{eq:phonon_wave_A2}) is the physically-intuitive counterpart to the recent quantum description of molecular modulation in \cite{GonzalezRaya2025}; however, the quantum treatment relies on the steady-state assumption that neglects phonon temporal dynamics.
-In contrast, our formulation [Eq.~(\ref{eq:phonon_wave_A2})] remains valid across timescales, including nonlocal interactions between two temporally-delayed pulses, which we will discuss in the next section.
-Quantum state preservation and entanglement arise from the linear proportionality to both the phonon wave and the converting pump field [Eq.~(\ref{eq:phonon_wave_A2})], which enforces a coherent correlation among all participating fields \cite{Tyumenev2022,Aghababaei2023,GonzalezRaya2025}.
+Similar to CSRS and CARS, molecular (phase) modulation is not a distinct mechanism, but another manifestation of the linear phonon-mediated process.
+This is the process by which an incident field is modulated by previously-excited coherent molecular motions, namely phonons.
+This approach has been employed for the generation of few-cycle pulses and frequency combs \cite{Harris1998,Sokolov2002,Zhavoronkov2002,Bustard2008,Baker2011}, or for frequency upconversion \cite{Bauerschmidt2015a,Mridha2016,Mori2018,Tyumenev2022}.
+The former arises from thresholdless coherent generation of multiple Raman orders, and the latter follows directly from Eq.~(\ref{eq:phonon_governing_eqn_AS}).
+Eq.~(\ref{eq:phonon_wave_A2}) is the physically-intuitive counterpart to the recent quantum description of molecular modulation in \cite{GonzalezRaya2025}; however, the quantum treatment relies on the steady-state assumption, which neglects phonon temporal dynamics.
+In contrast, Eqs.~(\ref{eq:phonon_wave_A2}) remain valid across timescales, including the case of nonlocal interactions between two temporally-separated pulses, which we will discuss in the next section.
+Quantum state preservation and entanglement arise from the linear proportionality to both the phonon wave and the converting pump field [Eq.~(\ref{eq:phonon_wave_A2})], which enforces coherent correlation among all participating fields \cite{Tyumenev2022,Aghababaei2023,GonzalezRaya2025}.